-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

-Before you do your shopping online this year, make sure to sign up for a free Ebates account and get cashback with every purchase.
+Before shopping online this year, sign up for a free Rakuten account and get cashback with every purchase.
 Use my link here to get an additional $5!

-This post is sponsored by Camelbak.
+Camelbak sponsors this post.
 All opinions are 100% my own!

-I know there are a lot of gift ideas out there for people who travel.
-But how about this year, you get them something a little more practical.
-If you know a frequent traveler, you know that there are some things they value a little more than others.
-Check out my list below of the best gift ideas for travelers.
+I know many gift ideas are out there for people who travel.
+But how about you get them something a little more practical this year?
+If you know a frequent traveler, you know they value some things more than others.
+So check out my list below of the best gift ideas for travelers.

-1. Buy Them a Trip
+1. Buy Them a Trip with Momondo

-Make More Money on Your Blog with the Blogging Money Update!
-Get the best paying sponsorship opportunities ranging from $65-$5,000 directly to your inbox.
-Sign up for the blogging money update newsletter today!
-Learn more here.

-I know this seems super obvious, but, why not get your favorite traveler a trip?
+This seems obvious, but why not get your favorite traveler a trip?
 There are so many ways you can do this.
-If they have been talking about a trip somewhere and just have not pulled the trigger, why not get the ball rolling for them by buying their plane ticket, hotel, and car rental?
+If they have been talking about a trip somewhere and have not pulled the trigger, why not get the ball rolling for them by buying their plane ticket, hotel, and car rental?

 Before you shout, “What do I look like?
-I'm made of money?!!”
+I’m made of money?!!”
 If you buy these things in the right places, you can get a ridiculously cost-effective trip for your friend.

-Let's say you have a friend who has been longing to go to Dublin, Ireland.
+Let’s say you have a friend longing to go to Dublin, Ireland.

 Car Rental

-I like Momondo for car rentals since they have really good prices and give you a variety of different rental companies to choose from.
-When I look for car rentals in Dublin, you can rent a car for as low as $6 a day.
-For an 8-day trip to Dublin, that is only $48 for a rental car.
+I like Momondo for car rentals since they have excellent prices and give you various rental companies to choose from.
+For example, when I look for car rentals in Dublin, I can rent a car for as low as $6 a day.
+So, for an 8-day trip to Dublin, that is only $48 for a rental car.

 You can check out Momondo’s Car Rental options here.